blukatdevelopment/UnchainedWorldsOld/character_creation/classes/tinkerer.md

 If it contains a Hand Autocrossbow, the handle has a switch that can be used as a trigger, and there is a small hole for bolts to fire out of in the front.

+### Light Scatterbow
+Many uses.
+This crossbow has bolt that can hold up to 10 crossbow bolts at once.
+When fired, it hurls a volley of bolts in a 30ft cone, forcing every creature that is not in cover to make a DC 15 DEX save or take 1d8 piercing damage.
+The scatterbow takes an entire action to reload.

 ### Steam Powered Tool
 This backpack steam-powered unit has multiple heads that can be replaced to function as different tools.
 The tool requires both hands.
 Once powered up, the tool remains powered for one minute.
 At the end of the duration, the tool requires one hour of maintenance to power up again.
 - Drill: digs a small-sized hole that medium-sized creatures can squeeze through.
 It grants the user a borrowing speed of 5ft, and can dig through stone.
 - Chainsaw: can carve through wood easily.
 When used as a melee weapon, it deals 1d12 slashing damage.
 - Bolt gun: Can drive bolts into wooden surfaces.
 When used as a weapon, has a range of 15/30ft, deals 1d6 piercing damage.

+### Moler
+This is an expansion unit for the Steam Powered Tool, and cannot work without it.
+Once you fix this massive drillbit to the Steam Powered Tool, you may borrow a medium-sized hole into the ground, gaining a dig speed of 20ft.
+You may not dash to dig faster.

 ### Net cannon
 This hand cannon fires a weighted net.
 It has a range of 15/30 feet.
 This net gun fires a net that, upon a hit, restrains a large or smaller creature.
 On each turn, the restrained creature can use their action to succeed a DC 16 strength save to break free from the net.
 The net has an AC of 10 and 5 hit points, an can be targeted to rip the net open.
+Requires an action to reload, stocked with one net.

 ### Crank Jack
 This machine can be wedged in a narrow space and ratcheted to lift objects up to 2 tons, or force doors open.